Bupkis (TV series): Production

-The series was first announced in March 2022, with Pete Davidson developing the series alongside Judah Miller and Dave Sirus.
+The series was first announced in March 2022, with Pete Davidson developing the series alongside Judah Miller and Dave Sirus, and Jason Orley set to direct.
 Davidson was also set to star.
 The series was given a greenlight by Peacock in April.
-The following, Edie Falco was announced to play Davidson's mother in the series.
+The following month, Edie Falco was announced to play Davidson's mother in the series.
 In August, Joe Pesci was added to the cast as Davidson's grandfather.
-This will be Pesci's first time starring in a television series in 37 years.
+It was Pesci's second starring role in a television series, his first being the 1985 series Half Nelson.